 Though it may also be made using plywood or masonry structure.

-The Braced Frame (steel) used as a shear wall.
+The Braced Frame (steel) used as a shear walls.

-Moment Resisting Frame (steel) used as a shear wall.
+Moment Resisting Frame (steel) used as a shear walls.

 Also read: Load Bearing Wall, Curtain Wall & Masonry Wall